 - 5.17 The Secretary of State is under a duty to cancel an interception warrant if, at any time before its expiry date, the Secretary of State is satisfied that the warrant is no longer necessary on grounds falling within section 5(3) of RIPA.
-Intercepting agencies will therefore need to keep their warrants under continuous review.
-In practice, the responsibility to cancel a warrant will be exercised by an appropriate official on behalf of the Secretary of State. - 5.18 The cancellation instrument should be addressed to the person to whom the warrant was issued (the intercepting agency) and should include the reference number of the warrant and the description of the person or premises specified in the warrant.
+Intercepting agencies will therefore need to keep their warrants under continuous review and must notify the Secretary of State if they assess that the interception is no longer necessary.
+In practice, the responsibility to cancel a warrant will be exercised by a senior official in the warrant issuing department on behalf of the Secretary of State. - 5.18 The cancellation instrument should be addressed to the person to whom the warrant was issued (the intercepting agency) and should include the reference number of the warrant and the description of the person or premises specified in the warrant.
 A copy of the cancellation instrument should be sent to those CSPs who have held a copy of the warrant instrument and accompanying schedule during the preceding twelve months.